 Physical servers.
 After a successful consolidation, all applications should run on fewer servers than before.
 Ideally, those applications should run at least as well as they did previously.
 Storage.
 Depending on your setup, consolidating servers may let you also consolidate storage by moving data from a number of servers to a large, locally attached, disk storage subsystem in a new server.
-As we will show, however, we you can realize consolidation benefits even without any attached storage.

 Space.
 As you consolidate servers, you might also reduce the number of racks or even the number of locations that house servers.